 I first encountered the IBM Palm Top PC110 about 5 years ago.
 I am an avid IBM Thinkpad collector and this machine was a diversion from the early IBM Thinkpad lineage.
-Many would argue (rightfully) that it's not a thinkpad.
+Many would argue (rightfully) that the IBM PC110 isn't not a thinkpad.
 Why?
 Well, it wasn't made by IBM and it doesn't have a trackpoint.
 Having said that it shares a lot with other Thinkpads of this era - it has the same Easy Setup BIOS, it does have a red pointing device, it's black, it's bento.

 A docked PC110 with a fan-made TFT screen replacement.